Gblack-Hub/star-wars/README.md

 This is a simple searching application that makes use of the SWAPI resource (​https://swapi.co/​) to display information about all Star Wars related content.

-The application has two pages:
+The application has three pages:

 1. Login Page
-2. Dashboard / Search Page
+2. Search Page
+3. Search Results Page

 ### Login Page